tock/tock-www/_pages/events/mobisys-2025/index.md

   <td>
   (25m+5m) TockOS as firmware for RoT
   <ul>
-    <li>What is Tock (quickly; avoid re-hash of Session 0 Intro)?
-Who is using Tock as part of RoT solution today?</li>
+    <li>What is Tock?
+Who is using Tock in a RoT solution today?</li>
-    <li>What parts of "what defines a RoT" does Tock provide?</li>
+    <li>What components of a RoT does Tock provide?</li>
-    <li>What does Tock provide above and beyond bare metal / minimal RoT firmware?</li>
+    <li>How does Tock go above and beyond e.g. bare metal RoT firmware?</li>
-    <li>Understand trust boundaries, relationships?
-What "parts of Tock" are "parts of the RoT"?</li>
+    <li>What does Tock's security model look like, and how does that fit with a RoT's security model?</li>
-    <li>What does a mobile developer, edge device developer gain from RoT+Tock?
-Transition to hands-on component?</li>
+    <li>What can a mobile/edge device developer gain from learning about RoTs and Tock?</li>
   </ul>
   </td>
 </tr>